Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Discussion

+While FedID does not introduce any communication cost during testing, it requires both data and weight sharing during training.
+Data sharing is comparable to other models, as shown in Table~\ref{table:co}, but FedID additionally involves weight sharing.
+In this study, we employ the XGBoost algorithm, whose accuracy is positively correlated with tree depth.
+However, this improvement comes at the cost of increased weight sharing, highlighting a trade-off between detection performance and communication overhead during training.
+Similarly, while it incurs higher computational costs than CIDwL during training, FedID proves to be one of the more efficient architectures in terms of computation cost during testing.

 \textit{\textbf{Threats to validity:}} As shown in the results, attackers' locations have a clear impact on their detectability.
 Hence, if attackers know the placement of IDs, they could evade detection by performing their attacks far from ID nodes.
-Therefore, placing an ID node at each level becomes more important, as suggested in the findings of the current study.
+Moreover, mobile attackers could exploit this knowledge by adjusting their position dynamically, further reducing their chances of being detected by avoiding areas with strong intrusion detection coverage.
+Therefore, placing an ID node at each level becomes more important, as suggested in our findings.
+A federated learning-based IDS, where each node participates with its local updates, offers a promising alternative.
+This approach allows each node to contribute to a global model, enhancing privacy and security.
+By aggregating local updates, the system can achieve high detection accuracy across various network segments, making it more difficult for attackers to evade detection regardless of their location.

 A central ID node is one of the main drawbacks of all architectures.
+While FL mitigates some risks associated with a single point of failure by decentralizing the training process, there is still a potential single point of failure when aggregating the global model updates and running the global model after training.
 For such single point of failure points, there should always be another backup node that could work in case of a failure in the main node.
-Another solution could be to place the central ID in a cloud, outside of the network.
-Another option is to collect alarms in each ID node in DCID.
-Even though this increases communication cost, it is fairly acceptable for such short alarm messages.
+Another solution could be to place the central ID node in the cloud, outside the network.
+Another option is to collect alarms at each ID node in DCID or to generate global models at more than one node in FedID.
+Even though this increases communication cost, it is fairly acceptable for short messages.

-\textit{\textbf{Other factors:}} In the future, adversarial attacks against ID nodes could be explored thoroughly.
-Another area that needs investigation is the effect of mobility on intrusion detection.
-On the one hand, a mobile attacker could evade intrusion detection.
-On the other hand, its mobility might limit its impact in the network.
-In our ongoing study, we are analyzing the effect of mobility from various aspects in RPL security.